Consensys/aragon_audit_report_2018-06-04_extended/Aragon-Audit-final.md

 ## 6 Test Coverage Measurement

-The test suite for the aragonOS and its apps is currently configured to run on Coveralls on every build.
+The test suit for the aragonOS and its apps is currently configured to run on Coveralls on every build.
 The platform provides coverage reports for both repositories [aragonOS](https://coveralls.io/github/aragon/aragonOS) and [aragon-apps](https://coveralls.io/github/aragon/aragon-apps).

 aragonOS has missing test coverage for the ACL on build [1257](https://coveralls.io/builds/16858329).
 All other contracts are at 100% coverage.